qradiolink/qradiolink/docs/README_MMDVM_operation.md

 ./qradiolink --mmdvm
 </pre>
 If everything is configured ok, you should see the SDR initialization and then continuous updates about FIFO size.
+* Control of the transceiver can be performed by using telnet on local port 4939 via the CLI interface.

 2. MMDVM
 ----